 How to Buy and Eat an Avocado

-Guacamole is a favorite use for avocado and I've included a great "guac" recipe.
-There are many variations on this basic recipe, the simplest probably being mashing a ripe avocado with a roughly equal amount of prepared salsa.
+Once you know how to pick avocado, you’ll want to make something delish out of this fruit (yes, it’s a fruit!).
+Guacamole is the most popular way to eat avocado.
+There are many variations on this basic recipe, the simplest probably being to mash a ripe avocado with equal amount of prepared salsa.

 • Spread on toasted whole-grain bread and topped with salsa